 In order to meet these challenges, a professional service firm must hire and retain highly skilled individuals, the firm’s talents.
 This means that the PSF must actively compete in two markets simultaneously: the product market for its services, and the factor market for its productive resources, the professional workforce.

 These definitions give us a good understanding of what a professional service firm does, now we can start sketching its business model.
 The main objective at this point is to understand what the value network, transaction model and value logic of the professional firm look like.
-As illustrated in my post on the generic business model blueprint, I like to use a visual modeling approach for this, but you could also use other approaches (such as Osterwalder’s business model canvas) at this stage.
+As illustrated in my post on the A Generic Business Model Blueprint

 When modeling business models I mostly start with the value network, then look at the transaction model before finishing with the value logic.
 But it is imperative to keep the approach iterative, so those insights gained while modeling the value logic and transaction model can flow back into the value network, so in client situations we find ourselves cycling through the steps at least two or three times before we feel the blueprints are “complete” enough to start building the concrete prototypes.
 Even then it is not uncommon to uncover new aspects while building the prototype that leads to changes to the initial blueprints.

 The primary questions the value network should answer are:

 Which parties (customers, suppliers, business partners) do you deal with to ensure you can create value?

 Which channels do you need to maintain to communicate and exchange with these parties?